MooreKyle/MooreKyle/README.md

-### Hello 👋, I am Kyle Moore - A Computer Science: Software Engineering Student who enjoys the aforementioned and Computer Programming, with an emphasis in Cybersecurity and Artificial Intelligence (AI)!
-I am very curious and enjoy learning, especially anything that encompasses Computers and Technology!
-I am always looking to expand on my knowledge and improve myself in various ways.
+### Hello 👋, I'm Kyle Moore - A passionate Computer Science: Software Engineering Student with a keen interest in Cybersecurity and Artificial Intelligence (AI)!
+I'm deeply curious and always eager to expnad my knowledge in Computers and Technology.

+- 🔭 Currently working on:
+    • **Enhancing my GitHub and website portfolios**
+    • **Various soldering projects**
-- 🔭 I’m currently working on **my GitHub and website portfolios, soldering projects, and Writing an AI-Technologies Guide 👀**
+    • **Writing an AI-Technologies Guide 👀**
+- 🌠 Future Projects:
+    • **Launching an Instagram technology page**
+    • **Starting a YouTube technology channel**
-- 🌠 In the future, I will be working on **an Instagram technology page and YouTube technology channel, and Compiling a dataset for benchmarking wired (via Wi-Fi extender), wireless Wi-Fi, and powerline adapter network performance**
+    • **Compiling a dataset for benchmarking network performance across wired (via Wi-Fi extender), wireless Wi-Fi, and powerline adapters**
+- 🌱 Currently learning:
-- 🌱 I’m currently learning __Soldering Iron, Electronics & Tools, Principles of Software Engineering, Engineering Design, and Design/Analysis of Algorithms__
+    • __Soldering Iron Techniques, Electronics & Tools, Principles of Software Engineering, Engineering Design, and Design/Analysis of Algorithms__
 - 🚀 In the future, I will be learning **Arduino UNO & NanoMCU variants**
-- 💬 Ask me about **Python, technology, and projects I have completed/planned.**
+- 💬 Ask me about **Python, technology, and projects I've completed or planned.**
 - 📫 How to reach me: moorekl@protonmail.com
-- ⚡ Fun fact: I also greatly enjoy researching and studying social sciences!
+- ⚡ Fun fact: I have a strong interest in the social sciences!

-If you have any interesting ideas for projects, especially in the area of IoT (Internet of Things), I would love to hear about them and explore them.
-I would also like to hear about what you do in your field of study.
-Thank you for stopping by!
+If you have any interesting ideas for projects, especially in IoT (Internet of Things), I'd love to hear about them and explore potential collaborations.
+I'm also interested in learning about what you do in your field.
+Thanks for stopping by!

-Feel free to check out my website portfolio (work in progress): https://engineerkylem.wixsite.com/kylesportfolio
+Check out my in-progress website portfolio: https://engineerkylem.wixsite.com/kylesportfolio

-More coming soon...
+Stay tuned, as more updates are coming soon!

 ----------------------------------------------------------------------------------------------------------------------------------------------------

+**My Programming Languages:**
+    • Proficient in: C++, Python.
-**My Programming Languages: C++, Python, Swift (w/ Storyboard), HTML, CSS, JavaScript, C, C#, SQL, Java**
+    • Familiar with: React, JavaScript, HTML, CSS, Swift (w/ Storyboard), C, C#, SQL, Java.
+**Tools & Technologies:**
+    • Proficient in: Git, Visual Studio, VirtualBox, VMWare Workstation 15, Windows & Linux (Ubuntu) OS' (+ CLI: Powershell, Bash).
+    • Familiar with: Android, iOS, Raspbian, Pycharm, Jupyter Notebook, Xcode, File/Data Recovery & Analysis **Specialized Skills:**
+    • Documentation (written guides, project insights), Independent research, Cybersecurity, AI.
+**Other Skills/Resources**

-**My Other Skills/Resources: Git, Virtualization, Operating Systems (Windows, Linux Ubuntu, Android, iOS, Raspbian), Command Line Interface (CLI), IDEs (Visual Studio, Pycharm, Jupyter Notebook, Xcode), Misc.
-Software Programs, Nomenclatures & Hardware Configurations, Internet of Things (IoT) Devices, File/Data Recovery & Analysis, Cybersecurity, Soldering Iron, Documentation, Photography, Microsoft Office**
+    • Misc.
+Software Programs, Nomenclatures & Hardware Configurations, Internet of Things (IoT) Devices, File/Data Recovery & Analysis, Soldering Iron, Photography, Microsoft Office**

 ----------------------------------------------------------------------------------------------------------------------------------------------------